mozilla-l10n/documentation/src/products/iOS_products/review_iOSstrings.md

 ### Potentially problematic changes

-Then you start scrolling down, checking if the new strings are clear: the first one you find is `CreditCard.DisplayCard.ExpiresLabel.v115`.
+Then you start scrolling down, confirming if the new strings are clear: the first one you find is `CreditCard.DisplayCard.ExpiresLabel.v115`.

 Things to look out for: